37 Filipino Foods to Try in 2025

 9. Balut

-To eat balut, crack and peel open the top of the eggshell and sip out the liquids, then add your preferred seasonings and eat the contents straight from the shell.
-Many people say balut tastes like chicken noodle soup!
+To eat balut, crack and peel open the top of the eggshell and sip out the liquid, then add your preferred seasonings and eat the contents straight from the shell.
+Many people say this peculiar Filipino food tastes like chicken noodle soup!

 via Canva